googleapis/google-cloud-cpp/google/cloud/contactcenterinsights/README.md

 [Contact Center AI Insights API][cloud-service-docs], a service that helps users detect and visualize patterns in their contact center data.

-This library is **experimental**.
-Its APIs are subject to change without notice.

 While this library is **GA**, please note that the Google Cloud C++ client libraries do **not** follow [Semantic Versioning](https://semver.org/).